-Waste diverted from landfill will not attract landfill tax (but it is looking likely that EfW will be subject to future emission trading schemes and associated costs) and there will be non-revenue savings associated with extending the lifespans of any landfill cells.
+Waste diverted from landfill will not attract landfill tax (but EfW will be subject to future emission trading schemes and associated costs) and there will be non-revenue savings associated with extending the lifespans of any landfill cells.

 The additional annual revenue costs of shipping 6000 tonnes to the mainland, depending on haulage costs, tonnage per load and gate fees, could range from £500,000 to £750,000.
 The capital saving from extending the life of the landfill cell is estimated to be around £500,000 per annum.